Rescue swimmer: U.S. Navy

-Although aviation Rescue Swimmer's primary job is to search and recover downed pilots, there is a multitude of training for tactics.
+Although an aviation Rescue Swimmer's primary job is to search and recover downed pilots, there is a multitude of training for tactics.
 This is what makes a Rescue Swimmer a part of the Special Operations force of the United States Navy.
-The Level II and III syllabuses that a Rescue Swimmer must complete involve training on specific missions such as HVBSS, CSAR, SOF support, CAS, DA, PR, and SUW.
-All fully qualified AWS crewmen are also gunners.
-They qualify on the M-240, GAU-21, M4, and M11.
+The Level II and III syllabi that a Rescue Swimmer must complete involve training on specific missions such as Helicopter-Visit Board Search and Seizure(HVBSS), Combat Search and Rescue(CSAR), SOF support, CAS, DA, PR, and SUW.
+All fully qualified AWS crewmen are also aerial/aviation gunners.
+They qualify on the M-240D, GAU-21, M4(series), and M11.
 Each crewman must be a master of their weapons and be able to perform under pressure in order to complete their respective missions.
-AWS crewmen work with joint forces such as Navy SEALS, Navy EOD, MARSOC, and other special warfare units.
+AWS crewmen work with forces such as Navy SEALS, Army Rangers, Navy EOD, MARSOC, Coast Guard MSRT, Border Patrol Tactical Unit(BORTAC) and other various special warfare units.